SparkleSoft/ReimuGET/README.md

 ReimuGET
 ========

+ReimuGET is a simple GUI to the awesome command-line download accelerator [url=http://aria2.sourceforge.net/]Aria2[/url].
+It is written in C++, using the MFC GUI toolkit, using Visual Studio 2010.
+It is licensed under the terms of the MIT license.

-The predecessor to StormGET.
-Kept here for archival purposes.
+ReimuGET is the predecessor to StormGET and kept here for archival purposes.

 Please, use [StormGET](https://github.com/StormBit/StormGET).
 ReimuGET hasn't been touched since 2012.